ststefa/prometheus-nftables-exporter/README.md

 ## Configure

+The exporter can be configured using arguments and/or environment variables.
+Arguments take precedence over environment variables.
+Pythons argparse module is used so you can get a list of available args by `-h` or `--help`.

 | Environment variable              | Description                                                             |
 |-----------------------------------|-------------------------------------------------------------------------|
 | `NFTABLES_EXPORTER_ADDRESS`       | listen address, listening on all network interfaces by default          |